 This deluxe hotel teams an infinity pool with a great dining scene and a private beach.

-This luxury hotel attracts repeat visitors – not to mention the occasional British soap star.
-A gorgeous infinity pool sets the scene, and it’s joined by 4 à la carte restaurants and a first-class spa.
+This luxury hotel attracts repeat visitors.
+A gorgeous infinity pool sets the scene, and it’s joined by four à la carte restaurants and a first-class spa.

 There’s a private sandy beach just across the road from this hotel.
 It comes with a range of watersports, as well as waiter service to your sunlounger.
 Further afield, it’s around 15 minutes’ walk to Nea Moudania’s centre and harbour.